The Beatles (album): Packaging

 The Beatles was issued on 22 November 1968 in Britain and three days later in the US.
 It was the third album to be released by Apple Records, following Harrison's Wonderwall Music and Lennon and Ono's Two Virgins.
 The record was referred to as "the White Album" immediately upon release.

-Pop artist Richard Hamilton designed the record sleeve in collaboration with McCartney.
-Hamilton's design was in stark contrast to Peter Blake's vivid cover art for Sgt.
+Conceptual artist Richard Hamilton designed the record sleeve in collaboration with McCartney.
+Hamilton's design was in stark contrast to Pop artists Peter Blake's and Jann Haworth's elaborate and vivid cover art for Sgt.
 Pepper's Lonely Hearts Club Band, and consisted of a plain white sleeve.
 The band's name, in Helvetica, was crookedly blind embossed slightly below the middle of the album's right side.
 Later vinyl record releases in the US showed the title in grey printed (rather than embossed) letters.
 Each copy of the record featured a unique stamped serial number, "to create", in Hamilton's words, "the ironic situation of a numbered edition of something like five million copies".
 The first four numbered copies were given to the members of the band, making number 0000005 the first copy sold publicly; in 2008, it was purchased for £19,201 on eBay.
 In 2015, Ringo Starr's copy, number 0000001, sold for a world record $790,000 at auction.
+In an interview on the Impossible Way of Life podcast, it was first revealed by members of Hotline TNT that the winner of the auction was Jack White and that the album is currently held in the vault at the headquarters of Third Man Records in Nashville, TN.

 The sleeve included a poster comprising a montage of photographs, with the lyrics of the songs on the back, and a set of four photographic portraits taken by John Kelly.
 The photographs for the poster were assembled by Hamilton and McCartney, who sorted them in a variety of ways over several days before arriving at the final result.

 During production, the album had the working title of A Doll's House.
 This was changed when the English progressive rock band Family released the similarly titled Music in a Doll's House earlier that year.